 Studies have shown that cortisol decreases and serotonin and dopamine increase following massage therapy.
 That’s one of the reasons why I love massages — especially those that allow me to be passive.

-In other words, I prefer getting a massage instead of using a massage gun or scalp massager myself.
+In other words, I prefer getting a massage instead of using a massage gun like Theragun or scalp massager myself.
 I’ve also noticed that using electrical muscle stimulation devices, such as the PowerDot, has stress-reducing effects that can mitigate tension headaches and similar issues.